johnosbb/CyberTools/README.md

 * Physical Isolation using seperate switches and routers

 ## Wireless Security
-* The preferred configuration for home networks is WEPA-2 Personal with AES and a 256 bit pre-shared key.
+* The preferred configuration for home networks is WEPA-2 Personal with AES (CCMP) and a 256 bit pre-shared key.
 ![image](https://user-images.githubusercontent.com/12407183/145888110-12520a1d-7211-4022-a2d3-adfc32cde680.png)

 ## Sandboxes